Envisioning Your First Fertility Clinic Visit

 - How long should I expect to undergo treatment?

-- What percentage of your patients is in my age group?
+- What percentage of your patients are my age?

 - Do you participate in clinical trials?
 If I am eligible, will I be able to participate?